code-syntax-addon/code-syntax/docs/themes.md

 1. `default`: Defines the default style for all code.
 2. `codeMirror`: Specifies syntax highlighting for code sections.
-3. `spanColors`: Defines styles for inline code spans.
+3. `spans`: Defines styles for inline code spans.
 4. `modes`: Contains configurations for specific programming languages.
 Each mode can have:
    - `modeColor`: Background color for code blocks (must be unique per mode)